CMGMMO/cmgmmo.github.io/README.md

 - This webpage uses the `api.mcsrvstat.us` API to check the server status.

-- Background images for the webpage are loaded randomly from a predefined list. (actually from discord btw)

 ## License

 This project is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute it as needed.